theSt33v/Ender-3-S1-Skr-Mini-E3V3-Edition/README.md

 16. Put the micro SD card into the board and fire it up!
 If you did everything right, you should be good to go.

+## Troubleshooting

+# Nothing happens when I turn on the board

+Check the connection from the power supply to the board.
+If you messed up the polarity (red wire left, black wire right), you probably blew the yellow 20 amp fuse that's on the board.
+Luckily, this is an easy and cheap replacement.
+These fuses can be found at any hardware or auto parts store.
+Don't ask me how I know.

+# The filament runout sensor isn't working

+If the filament runout sensor is wired correctly, it should blink briefly when powered on, show no light when empty and show a solid blue light when full.
+If the sensor never lights up, or if the light is permanently on, you have wired it incorrectly.

+# [Printer component] isn't working

+If you're using homemade cables, check the connections.
+It's a good idea to test the continuity of every wire on every cable you make with a multimeter.
+Make sure that the xh crimps are seated correctly and that they don't get pushed out when plugged into the board.